 I like looking at dozens of options and whittling them down.
 When sharing these options with family, I usually have to whittle it down drastically before presenting them and have to consider different filters.
 For example, I prefer late departures that allow me to work all day even if it means dragging myself to a hotel at midnight upon arrival.
 That has never passed muster with my family.

 I don’t pay attention to baggage fees or seat selection since my elite status helps me out, but my family wants the simplicity of Southwest Airlines even if the all-in price on another carrier is cheaper.
 I might suggest two connections instead of one if it means saving $100, but they aren’t fond of that, either.
 They want to get the ordeal over with as soon as possible.

 What often happens is that I present only one possible itinerary, maybe two.
 I don’t discuss other options if they want to save money or depart at a different time.
 Giving them alternatives up front is a mistake.
-It confuses them.
-I just wait for the complaints to roll in and then I adjust as necessary.
+It confuses them but when it comes to our yearly dental visit, then they have their option ready i.e., Los Algodones all on 4, since it both affordable and offers the best dental care service in our city.
+But, during our miseries, I will just wait for the complaints to roll in and then I adjust as necessary.
 I’ve found that they usually can’t decide between saving $60 and making an extra connection until I’ve made that decision for them.

 Get a Budget